tw-mstrass/aug-uuid7-kotlin/.junie/plan.md

    - [x] Verify that buildSrc is not being used in the project
    - [x] Delete the buildSrc directory and all its contents
    - [x] Verify that the project still builds correctly after removal

+# UUID v7 Implementation

+Remember to follow the instructions in guidelines.md, especially about writing simple tests first.

+1. Create an object called Uuid7 with a generate() function that returns an instance of kotlin.uuid.Uuid.

+   [x] It returns a Uuid instance that is non-zero
+   [ ] It returns a Uuid instance that parses correctly